Private Credit

 Featured Stories

-LEO Multi-Manager Private Credit Fund LP Files SEC Document for Section 3(c)(1)
+Brighter Private Credit Fund LP Files SEC Document on Section 3(c)(1)

-D/A - LEO Multi-Manager Private Credit Fund LP filed a SEC document on April 15, 2026, related to Item 3C.1 under the Investment Company Act.
+Brighter Private Credit Fund LP submitted a filing to SEC EDGAR on April 27, 2026, related to Investment Company Act Section 3(c)(1).